Trump tries to quell Republican revolt

-WASHINGTON, D.C.: US President Donald Trump shot back a day after Republican senators Jeff Flake and Bob Corker described him as having a “flagrant disregard” for truth and decency and of “debasing” the nation

-President Donald Trump hit back at critics within his own party Wednesday, painting them as outliers in what is otherwise a “love fest” between him and Republican lawmakers.
+WASHINGTON, D.C.: President Donald Trump hit back at critics within his own party on Wednesday (Thursday in Manila), painting them as outliers in what is otherwise a “love fest” between him and Republican lawmakers.

 A day after Republican senators Jeff Flake and Bob Corker described Trump as having a “flagrant disregard” for truth and decency and of “debasing” the nation, the combative president shot back.